 - Ensuring that government and private health plans offer medical technology reimbursement for life-saving screening tools and laboratory tests

-- Transforming veterans’ health by supporting Veterans Administration women’s health research.
+- Improving veterans’ health by supporting Veterans Administration women’s health research.

 - New medical research involving stem cells that holds promise for the treatment of human disease and disability.